dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 In order to ensure filename uniqueness, a `disambiguation key` is generated.
 On Mac and NetBSD, this is the process start time encoded as the number of seconds since UNIX epoch time.
 If `/proc/$PID/stat` is available (all other *nix platforms), then the process start time encoded as jiffies since boot time is used.

+> NOTE: If the target application is running inside an application sandbox on MacOS, the transport will be placed in the Application Group container directory.
+This is a convention for all sandboxed applications on MacOS.

 socket name:
 ```c
 dotnetcore-diagnostic-{%d:PID}-{%llu:disambiguation key}-socket